3kh0/ext-remover/README.md

 [**🔼 Back to top**](#ext-remover)

-## BadRecovery (Formerly OlyBmmer)
+## BadRecovery

-**BadRecovery** is an exploit that allows users to unenroll school-managed Chromebooks.
+**BadRecovery (Formerly OlyBmmer)** is an exploit that allows users to unenroll school-managed Chromebooks.
 Due to the specificness of this exploit, please visit the linked repository: <a href='https://github.com/BinBashBanana/badrecovery'>BadRecovery Exploit</a>

 [**🔼 Back to top**](#ext-remover)